-We use a fixed standard Gaussian prior rather than a learned or data-dependent prior.
-This choice provides a consistent reference frame that anchors all embeddings to the origin, enabling the norm-difference radial parameterization developed in Section~\ref{sec:delta-r}.

-For the variational posterior, we adopt a diagonal Gaussian to keep the number of covariance parameters and the cost of sampling and KL evaluation linear in \(D\), and to reuse the same diagonal scale matrix \(\Sigma = \operatorname{diag}(\boldsymbol\sigma^2)\) that appears in the Student--\(t\) directional likelihood.
-This tying makes each \(\sigma_d^2\) a shared per-feature scale parameter across likelihood and posterior, ensuring that feature-wise uncertainty is parameterized consistently in both components of the model.

-For each conditional direction \(i \to j\) with \((i,j)\in\{(1,2),(2,1)\}\), we treat the target embedding \(\mathbf z_j\) (\(j\ne i\)) as a fixed observation by detaching it from the computation graph.
-This implements the conditioning semantics of the variational posterior \(q_i\) predicting the opposite view: in the conditional ELBO, \(y_j\) appears only as an observed variable in the likelihood term and is not a parameter to be optimized.
-The one-way conditional ELBO is then
+For each conditional direction \(i \to j\) with \((i,j)\in\{(1,2),(2,1)\}\), the target embedding \(\mathbf z_j\) is treated as a fixed observation by detaching it from the computation graph, so that \(y_j\) appears only as an observed variable in the likelihood term.
+The one-way conditional ELBO is then: